If you love spending Christmas abroad then Croatia should really be on your bucket list.

 After Midnight Mass, Croats wish each other a Merry Christmas (Sretan Božić) by shaking hands and giving each other a kiss on each cheek.
 If you’re in Croatia, you’ll have to join in!

 Of course, Christmas day starts by unwrapping the presents that have been waiting under the tree.
 What follows are two days of joy, relaxation, wonderful food and lots of singing.
-While Christmas day is usually spent with family, on Boxing day people might visit friends and neighbors as well.
+While Christmas day is usually spent with family, on Boxing day people might visit friends and neighbours as well.
 In the evening, Croatia tunes in to watch a traditional Christmas Carol show on live TV and everybody sings along.
-It’s a favorite way to end Boxing day for many Croats.
+It’s a favourite way to end Boxing day for many Croats.

 Do you have any special Christmas traditions?
 We’d love to hear about them in the comments below, or on Twitter.